ssedd1123/Bayesian-package/README.md

 par : parameters, i.e. the input of the theoretical function <br />
 var : variables, i.e. output of the theoretical function <br />
 <br />
-There is a traditional way and a GUI way of doing things <br />
+There is a traditional way and a GUI way of doing things
 ---
-GUI way is as follows: </br>
+GUI way is as follows:
 ---

  <br />